awbla/awbla-student-workflow/content/2-photography.md

           multi-selector

 {% capture text %}**Before you start**:
-Refer to page 2 in Nikon D800 Manual for "Getting to Know the Camera" to learn about the camera you are about to use {% endcapture %}
+Refer to page 2 in Nikon D800 Manual for "Getting to Know the Camera" to learn about the camera you are about to use.
+These pages are printed and hung by the 2D station for reference. {% endcapture %}
 {% include alert.html text=text color="danger" %}

 ### Daily camera set-up

 Insert SD card, turn on camera, make sure bettery is charged, turn on **LV mode** and follow the following steps in the image below.
-These steps will need to be ***redone each time the camera is turned on***
+These steps will need to be ***REDONE each time the camera is turned on***
 ![monitorhue](https://user-images.githubusercontent.com/91504896/183752242-602f84cf-6305-45d1-8bc6-54c1ae934abf.jpg)

 - While pressing the button indicated above, move arrow keys until 2 on the image below is highlighted, then turn the **main dial** until it shows "PRE" (turn dial left once).